Thearkhamknight/Object-detection/README.md

 ## Installation:
 The installation is for this Object Detection API is fairly straightforward.
 Make sure you have Python and Jupyter Notebook installed in your work space in order to run this notebook.
 This Object Detection notebook will also clone the driving-object-detection and Ex_Scripts repositories to your work space so ensure that you have enough memory.
-One thing I would like to note is that some of the terminal commands are specific to the Debian OS, therefore you will have to change some of them to fit your OS.
+One thing I would like to note is that some of the terminal commands are specific to the Debian OS, therefore you will have to change some of them to fit your OS (For example on a Mac OS you will have to change apt-get install to brew install).
 After cloning the driving-object-detection repository, open the README.MD file within that repository for more information on how to add additional models, convert the exported model to earlier versions of Tensorflow, and increase inference speed.
 I have also included Mr. Takahashi's original README.md file in this repository as README_V2.MD so you can access it from this repository as well.

 ## Instructions for using your own data: